 The earliest days of Einstein and Marić’s relationship was marked by a mysterious and tragic occurrence.
 Marić gave birth to an child in 1902, a year before they were married, but nobody seems to know what happened to the girl, who was named Lieserl.

-Due largely to his own behavior, Einstein’s marriage to Marić was soon on the rocks.
 After a temporary split in 1914, after 11 years of marriage, Einstein drafted a list of demands that he presented to his wife as conditions for his return to the relationship.

 The two were open to maintaining the relationship for the sake of their two children, but Einstein was not willing to compromise on his vision of marriage, which included no responsibilities for him and plenty of demanding ones for his wife.